Azure/azure-dev/templates/todo/projects/java-mongo/README.md

 #### Monitor the application using `azd monitor`

-To help with monitoring applications, the Azure Dev CLI provides a `monitor` command to help you get to the various Application Insights dashboards.
+To help with monitoring applications, the Azure Developer CLI provides a `monitor` command to help you get to the various Application Insights dashboards.

 - Run the following command to open the "Overview" dashboard: